RaimundoGallino/threejs-react/README.md

  `yarn add three@0.135.0`

-for OrbitControls to work 0.136.0 version remove this feature
+for OrbitControls to work, 0.136.0 version remove this feature

 ## In the project directory, you can run: